The Ghosts Within

 “How long have I been out?”

 “Long enough to do laundry and make minestrone.”
-She carries a large cast iron pot to the center of the table.
+Rosina carries a cast iron pot to the center of the table.
 “Sit,” she orders while pulling a loaf of bread from the oven.
-“My late husband used to say, ‘nothing takes the chill off bones like hot soup and warm bread.’
+“My late husband used to say, ‘nothing takes the chill off bones like hot soup and warm bread.’”

 I sit down as ordered, still trying to piece together the string of events that brought me here.
 There were the steep mountain climbs and harrowing descents, the cold rain and bone chilling numbness, the episode at the church-.
 It’s as if my brain’s moved on and now blocks all memory of what happened.

-“You eat now,” she instructs, “then we talk.
-But first say grace.”
+“You eat now,” she instructs, “then we talk, but first we pray.”

 “That’s not really my deal.”